 Metanalyses of mental illness among young people show that the youth of today are 500% more likely to experience depression, anxiety, paranoia or psychosis than previous generations (2).
-The most drastic increase has been since the 1990s until present.
+The most drastic increase has been from the 1990s until the present.
 Researchers feel this is largely due to a disproportionate focus on individualism.
 Notably, the more youth are focused on personal achievement and the appearance of perfection, the more likely they are to experience mood disorders (4).

 Adding to this mental illness epidemic is a lack of outdoor play.